 5. Travel Smart With Fee-Free Networks

 When traveling, ATM fees can be even higher, especially internationally.
 Always check whether your bank partners with a surcharge-free network that operates where you’re headed.
-Our guide on how to avoid ATM fees while traveling lists networks that work across state and country lines.

 6. Consider Banks That Reimburse Fees

-Some online and credit-union accounts refund ATM fees at the end of each month.
-While it doesn’t stop the charge at the machine, it still makes every withdrawal effectively free.
-Popular examples include Charles Schwab, Axos Bank, and Alliant Credit Union.
+Some online banks and credit-union accounts refund ATM fees at the end of each month.
+While it doesn’t stop the charge at the machine, it still makes withdrawals effectively free.

 7. Double-Check for Fee Warnings Before You Confirm

 Every ATM must display a message before charging a surcharge.
 If a fee notice appears, press “Cancel” to back out.
-You won’t be charged unless you confirm.
-Taking a few seconds to read the screen can save you a few dollars every time.

 - Use in-network or partner ATMs through free networks like Allpoint and MoneyPass.

-- Withdraw less frequently in larger amounts.
+- Withdraw less often in larger amounts.

 - Choose banks that reimburse ATM fees automatically.